MedX-Media/.github/profile/README.md

 # Welcome to MedX 🌟

-**MedX** is a community brings together physicians, developers, researchers, and all those passionate about leveraging technology to improve healthcare.
+**MedX** is a community brings together medical professionals, students, developers, researchers, and all those passionate about leveraging technology to improve healthcare.

 First time here?
 [Book an intro meeting](https://calendly.com/medxmedia1/intro-meetings) with a community manager.